 Hi I’m Wilko Verboom.

-As a child I drove my parents crazy with collection tools and knives.
-At the age of thirteen I created my first forge.
-Youtube was not really around that time, so I had to figure out a lot by myself.
-I used an old thick metal tube, welded a metal cap on it, stuck a tube with holes in there and used my mom’s hairdryer to blow air into this makeshift forge.
+At the age of thirteen I had built and welded my first own forge. and used my mom’s hairdryer to blow air into this makeshift forge.
 I melted the front of the hairdryer.
 One could imagine that my mother was not very amused by this… That was also the first time I discovered what it’s like to have welders eye.

-Then the switch in my life came and I decided to follow my heart and start my own business.
+Then the switch in my life came and I decided to follow my heart and start my own business!
 Because of my background and education I am able to help my costumers to design and create the Knives and tools of their dreams.
 Since I love to cook, I decided to focus the most on making kitchen knives.

 I was (and still am) verry grateful of this opportunity and that I have made the right decision for me.
 So choosing a name for my brand and company was not a hard decision to make.

 Grateful Knives was born.